wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 [youtube https://www.youtube.com/watch?v=gzKh2BSvX-E]

-1. **Install and Activate** the plugin
+**1. Install and Activate the plugin**

+More than 50,000 people have downloaded our plugin, join them to get started and preview your own mobile app.

-2. Customise your mobile app and test it on your own device
+**2. Customise your mobile app and test it on your own device**

-4. **Sign Up with no risk** (we offer a 30 day money back guarantee)
+From the plugin's page, choose your app's main color and upload your logo to customise your app.
+You'll be able to add an icon and launch image later on in the process.

+**3. Preview your app**

+From the plugin's page, click on "Test Your App" and follow the instructions to test your app online or on your own mobile devices (iOS and Android).

+Happy with the result?
+Go ahead and sign up for one of our plans.
+No worries, you can always make changes later.

+**4. Sign Up for one of our plans**

+To get your app built and submitted, sign up for one of our pricing plans or choose to purchase a lifetime license.

-5. In a matter of days we'll submit the app for you to Android and Google Play.
+In a matter of days we'll submit the app for you to Android and Google Play.

 = What some of our customers say about it =